Using Cilium Gateway API

 This tutorial will guide you through:

-- Understanding the basic resources of Gateway API (GatewayClass, Gateway, HTTPRoute).
+- Understand the core Gateway API resources (GatewayClass, Gateway, HTTPRoute).

-- Exposing this application via a Cilium Gateway.
+- Expose this application via a Cilium Gateway.

 Prerequisites